analogdevicesinc/imu-ros2/README.rst

 Changelog
 ^^^^^^^^^

-Refer to our `CHANGELOG <CHANGELOG.md>`_ file for version history and release notes.
+Refer to our `CHANGELOG <CHANGELOG.rst>`_ file for version history and release notes.

 Supported Devices